Working Papers

 Abstract

 A Blackwell-monotone information cost function assigns higher costs to Blackwell more informative experiments.
-This paper provides simple necessary and sufficient conditions for Blackwell monotonicity over finite experiments.
-The key condition is a system of linear differential inequalities that are convenient to check given an arbitrary cost function.
-When the cost function is additively separable across signals, our characterization implies that Blackwell monotonicity is equivalent to sublinearity.
+This paper provides simple necessary and sufficient conditions for a cost function to be Blackwell monotone over finite experiments.
+The key condition involves a system of linear differential inequalities.
+By using this characterization, we show that when a cost function is additively separable, it is Blackwell monotone if and only if it is the sum of sublinear functions.
 This identifies a wide range of practical information cost functions.
-Finally, we apply our results to bargaining and persuasion problems with costly information.
+Finally, we apply our results to bargaining and persuasion problems with costly information, broadening and strengthening earlier findings.

 Improving Robust Decisions with Data [arxiv] New draft!